 - ✍️ Keep a “Later List” – If a random thought pops up, write it down and deal with it later.

-- How to Adjust Your Time Blocks Over Time
+How to Adjust Your Time Blocks (Because Nothing’s Set in Stone)

 Maybe you realize you need longer deep work blocks, or that afternoon meetings drain you.
 Adjust as needed—that’s the whole point of flex time blocking!